dusk-network/dusk-protocol/consensus/README.md

   3. ***Ratification***: in this phase, all generated $\mathsf{Agreement}$ messages are collected; if messages for a specific candidate block reach a quorum (according to the second-reduction committee vote allocation), the candidate block is added to the chain along with a *certificate* containing the quorum votes from the $\mathsf{Agreement}$ message.
 This effectively ends the current round.

-As the *Reduction* phase can fail, multiple repetitions of the *Attestation*/*Reduction* sequence can occur within a single round.
-We call each such repetition an ***iteration***, and each phase in the repetition a ***step***.
+As both the *Attestation* and *Reduction* phases can fail, the *Attestation*/*Reduction* sequence can be executed multiple times within a single round (using different provisioners).
+We call each repetition of such sequence an ***iteration***, and each phase in the repetition a ***step***.
 Note that since the *Reduction* phase has two consecutive votes, it is composed of two steps.
 Therefore, a single iteration is composed of three steps: (1) Attestation, (2) first Reduction, and (3) second Reduction.

-A maximum number of 71 iterations (213 steps) is allowed to add a new valid block to the chain.
-If this number is exceeded, the network is deemed unsafe and the consensus process is halted.
+A maximum number of 71 iterations (213 steps) is allowed to agree on a new valid block to add to the chain.
+If this number is exceeded, the network is considered unsafe and the consensus process is halted.
+Both step and iteration count starts from 1.

 ## Provisioners and Stakes
 <!-- TODO: link to Stake Contract -->
 <!-- TODO: mention minimum amount of stake -->
 A provisioner is a user that locked a certain amount of their Dusk coins as *stake* (see [*Stake Contract*]()).
 Formally, we define a *provisioner* ${P}$ as:

 $${P}=(pk_P,\mathbf{Stakes}_P),$$